 The cost of living significantly influences where students choose to study.
 Big cities like Sydney and Melbourne also have big price tags.
 Uni life is meant to be fun and while Newcastle’s beaches and laid-back lifestyle is a major drawcard, so is the amount of dollars you could save by making the sea change.
 According to Numbeo it’s 25.8% cheaper to live in Newcastle than Sydney – think of the fun you could have with all that extra cash.

 The coffee culture is taken very seriously in Newcastle.
 We know that sometimes you need an extra boost to get you through the long study hours, that assignment, or take the stress off with a weekend coffee with friends.
 Write this down: Darby and Beaumont Street.
 Let the smell of ground coffee beans waft over you as you stroll down two of the city’s most iconic café-lined streets.
 But the hot-spots don’t stop there.
 Kill two birds and grab a takeaway from one of our beachside kiosks and enjoy a stroll along our idyllic coastline.

-With friendly locals, picture perfect scenery and great food, why wouldn’t you want to live and study in Newcastle?Where will new take you?
-2019 Applications now open.
+With friendly locals, picture perfect scenery and great food, why wouldn’t you want to live and study in Newcastle?See yourself here 2020 Applications now open.
 Find a degree